codERSunny812/Stellar-connect/README.md

 - Clerk Setup: Integrated Clerk for user authentication and session management.
 - Frontend Development
 - UI Design: Designed the user interface using ReactJS and Ant Design.
-- State Management: Managed application state using React hooks and context API.
+- State Management: Managed application state using zustand.
 - Feature Implementation: Implemented features such as post uploads, liking posts, and adding connections.

 ## Testing and Debugging